apache/incubator-gluten/docs/Configuration.md

 # Spark Configurations for Gluten Plugin

-There are many configuration could impact the Gluten Plugin performance and can be fine tune in Spark.
+There are many configuration could impact the Gluten Plugin performance and can be fine tuned in Spark.
 You can add these configuration into spark-defaults.conf to enable or disable the setting.

 | Parameters                                | Description                                                                                                                                                                                                                                                                                                      | Recommend Setting                                    |